lux5/HilltopServer_Otago/README.md

 # Get the rainfall data from Hilltop Telemetry
 y_telemetry = hourly_Rain_telemetry(rain_gauge)

-# Use the Telemetry rainfall data to update those obtained from Global (till latest)
+# Use the Telemetry rainfall data to update those obtained from Global to make a full dataset
 y = y_global.combine_first(y_telemetry)
 ```